-I’m a physicist, speaker, and recovering writer.
+I’m a physicist, speaker, and writer of both interactive and regular fiction.
 I think science is awesome and should be accessible to everyone.
 I believe entertainment and education can complement each other.
 I love creating things and want everyone to take part.

 One of the things I love doing is talking about science.
 While I give technical talks to specialist audiences, a lot of my speaking has been for non-scientists.
 I’ve done things like talk about the science behind the movie Pacific Rim and run hands-on science demos for kids and adults.
 I’ve even hosted a science YouTube series for NASA.
 Interested in having me talk to your group or class?
 Let me know!